rks101/eglinux/README.md

 Now, after this workaround, Zoom will show Desktop sharing alongside Whiteboard sharing.

 Update: Ubuntu 26.04 - June 2026
-0. You may struggle to share screen in Zoom on Ubuntu 26.04 with Wayland as Windoing system unless zoom or wayland fixes it.
+0. You may struggle to share screen in Zoom on Ubuntu 26.04 with Wayland as windowing system unless zoom or wayland fixes it.
 See this port from CMU on zoom and wayland love story: https://www.math.cmu.edu/~gautam/sj/blog/20220326-zoom-wayland.html

 1. Install [Zoom Desktop Client](https://zoom.us/download?os=linux) using GDebi package manager